IVF and infertility

 In the Czech Republic, the treatment of infertility is associated with assisted reproduction at a level comparable to Western Europe.
 All centers of assisted reproduction in the Czech Republic have, or should have, an internationally recognized quality certification known as ISO 9001.
 ISO guarantees the quality and safety processes in IVF (in vitro fertilization) treatment.
 Sanatorium Helios was awarded the ISO 9001 certificate 17th June 2004 and successfully defended the subsequent ISO standards re-certification.

 As the only center for assisted reproduction in Europe, Sanatorium Helios has had an exclusive license agreement for IVF technology with the Australian Genea – World leading fertility, since 2002.

-For further information of to arrange for an appointment with our IVF specialists, please fill in the contact form below.
+For further information of to arrange for an appointment with one of our IVF specialists, please fill in the contact form below.
 You can also reach us via email@example.com or on 00420 549 523 258.